Etsy Pricing Strategy: Price for Profit, Not Revenue

 - Use reverse-engineering — decide your profit first, then let math tell you the price

-- Model multiple scenarios — free shipping vs. paid shipping, ads vs. no ads
+- Model multiple scenarios — free shipping vs. paid shipping, ads vs. no ads, bundle vs. individual

 - Know when to go independent — Etsy's built-in traffic is valuable, but at a certain volume, the fee savings from your own site pay for the marketing